6 of the best bags to get you through quarantine, all under $150

 Dolan Antimicrobial Essentials Bag

 Los Angeles-brand Dolan has developed a line of “protective essentials” including bandannas, masks, and gloves to get you through this pandemic.
 One of the items is a carefully designed bag.
 It can be worn as a crossbody bag or around the waist to keep your hands free.
 It is made from an antimicrobial fabric finish that prevents microorganisms, including viruses, from replicating.
 The material can be washed, although the antimicrobial treatment will disintegrate after 25 to 30 washes.
-There’s also a hood on the strap, so you can attach your hand sanitizer or gloves for easy access.
+There’s also a hook on the strap, so you can attach your hand sanitizer or gloves for easy access.

 Baggu Washable Grocery Bag